Walker Place Redevelopment Project

 We understand access, noise and traffic restrictions can have an impact on road users, businesses and residents.
 These impacts are a key focus during planning of the works and the Council will be working with the community to ensure all issues are managed and everyone is kept informed prior to and during the construction of the project.
 Enquiries on this project can be directed to the Project Team at any time via:

-Project Update - What we’ve been doing?
+Project Update - What have we been doing?

 The Gawler Town Centre Design Framework identifies three sites for future public toilets along Julian and Whitelaw Terrace in both the short and long term.
 Of the nominated sites, Apex Park has been prioritised for development as the lack of public toilets is currently impacting community use of the playground, open space and picnic areas.